Prevention Science (MEd)

 - Graduates commit to multicultural competence and enhancing human welfare in their scholarly work related to prevention science

-- Graduates display professionalism in their relationships with faculty and staff members, peers, and community partners in diverse settings
+- Graduates display professionalism in their relationships with faculty and staff members, peers, and community partners across settings

 Competencies